mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ## Introduction

-Explain context here to attract people's attention... like:
-- topic: what you want to talk about?
-- audience: who are you targeting?
-- motiviation: why is it interesting for them?
-Or why is it important to understand this topic?
+The service client of Temporal is the key component for talking to the Temporal server, it's built on top of gPRC.
+Today, I want to discuss the internal working of Temporal service client with you so that we can better understand how does it work, help us for troubleshooting, and get some inspiration for similar implementations.

-After reading this article, you will understand:
+In this article, we will talk about:

-(choose one of the following structures)

-dive deep:

-* Some prequisites
-* Some general concepts
-* Some specific concepts to dig deeper
-* How to go further from this article

-different dimensions (broad):

-* section 1
-* section 2
+* the package structure of the service client
+* the API contracts in protobuf
+* the code generation
+* the data conversion
-* section 3
+* the authorization
-* How to go further from this article
+* and how to go further from this article

-... then specify some information about the context, such as framework version, language version.
+This article is written based on Temporal Java SDK v1.16.
 Now, let's get started!

 ## Section 1